-There’s some similarities between Bluetooth low energy and classic Bluetooth.
+There are some similarities between Bluetooth low energy and classic Bluetooth.
 Both of them use the 2.4ghz band and 1Mbps GFSK modulation, but the modulation index is different.
 Classic Bluetooth has 79 channels, while LE has only 40.
 The spacing of channels is also different.
-That’s why ble and classic bluetooth can’t communicate as they’re incompatible.
+That’s why BLE and classic Bluetooth can’t communicate as they’re incompatible.

 Channels 37, 38, and 39 are used to transmit advertising packets only.
 The rest is used for data exchange during the connection.
 It’s important to note that in the latest Bluetooth specification, the AD extension also allows advertising using other channels, but we’ll focus on the three main channels first.

 During BLE advertisement, BLE peripherals send the same packets on three advertisement channels in sequence.
 A central device that scans devices or beacons will listen for advertising packets on these channels, which helps it spot nearby devices.